-The Justice Department claims that Bruce Simon, one of the city's leading criminal defense attorneys, knowingly accepted $124,000 in criminal proceeds as payment for his legal fees.
+The DOJ claims that Bruce Simon, one of the city's leading criminal defense attorneys, knowingly accepted $124,000 in criminal proceeds as payment for his legal fees.
 Such a transaction is a federal crime.
-Government officials are seeking Department of Justice approval to begin criminal proceedings against Simon, who has denied any wrongdoing, the Kansas City Star reported.
+Government officials are seeking DOJ approval to begin criminal proceedings against Simon, who has denied any wrongdoing, the Kansas City Star reported.

-While the government occasionally makes such a charge against attorneys representing alleged drug dealers, it seldom does so in criminal cases against DMEs, said Neil Caesar, president of the Health Law Center in Greenville, N.C.
+While the government occasionally makes such a charge against attorneys representing alleged drug dealers, it seldom, if ever, does so in criminal cases against DMEs, said Neil Caesar, president of the Health Law Center in Greenville, N.C.

 "I've never heard it happen in anything resembling this context," Caesar said.
 "That money is not unusual for a major criminal case and doesn't indicate the attorney was overcharging."

-What's more, Caesar called the Justice Department's threat to prosecute Simon an "extremely bold move."
+What's more, Caesar called the DOJ's threat to prosecute Simon an "extremely bold move."

 Simon's client has been charged with taking part in a scheme that defrauded Medicare out of $2 million by billing for medically unnecessary power wheelchairs.
 Simon said he was paid out of an account that was not the initial subject of the government's indictment.

-Indeed, in criminal cases, attorneys must be careful from where they get paid, said Lester Perling, a healthcare attorney with Broad and Cassel in Ft.
-Lauderdale.
+Indeed, in criminal cases, attorneys must be careful from where they get paid, said Lester Perling, a healthcare attorney with Broad and Cassel in Fort Lauderdale, Fla.